Follow these steps to run a compliant delivery service in California with Point of Sale software solution Meadow

 Key areas of focus include:

-• Inventory Management: Proper Metrc setup and accurate product tracking.
+• Inventory management: Proper Metrc setup and accurate product tracking.

-• Security Measures: GPS-equipped vehicles and secure storage protocols.
+• Security measures: GPS-equipped vehicles and secure storage protocols.

-Passing this initial inspection is just the start—the DCC may conduct unannounced follow-up visits after approval.
-Additionally, other state, county, and local agencies have their own inspection requirements, so be sure to address all applicable regulations.
+• Operating procedures: Staff training, delivery workflows, and recordkeeping.
+Passing this initial inspection is just the start — the DCC may conduct unannounced follow-up visits after approval.
+Other state, county, and local agencies have their own inspection requirements, so confirm all applicable regulations before launch.

-Learn more: What to Expect during a DCC Inspection: Insights from Off the Charts San Francisco
+Learn more: What to Expect During a DCC Inspection: Insights from Off the Charts San Francisco

 For a complete list of regulations, visit California's DCC Regulations.